zbert/GJLmaintenance/static/content/hireus/_index.md

 We have helped customers complete full rehab of units, including patching and painting walls/ceilings, repairing plumbing and drains, installation of commercial vinyl tile and ceramic tiles, all while ensuring standards are up to CHA inspections.

-**Home owners in need of renovations?** We’ll be happy to accomodate your needs, we’ve remodel entire kitchens and bathrooms.
+**Home owners in need of renovations?** We’ll be happy to accommodate your needs, we’ve remodel entire kitchens and bathrooms.
 All while making the renovation process as smooth and comprehensive as possible.